 Books palette.
 The books palette is a list of all the books you have open in Sophie.
+The books palette is a list of all the books you have open in Sophie.
 A book may be open, but its window may not be; to open a book's window, drag the book out from the palette to the workspace.